OptimalBits/redbird/README.md

 <a name="notFound"/>
 #### Redbird##notFound(callback)

- Gives Redbird a callback function with two parameters, the ExpressJS request and response objects, respectively, which will be called when a proxy route is not found.
+ Gives Redbird a callback function with two parameters, the HTTP request and response objects, respectively, which will be called when a proxy route is not found.
 The default is
 ```javascript